 Sometimes I really wished to come from a country which is known in the world for its large variety of cheeses instead of its ability to cruelly kill people at large scale.
 I have never been proud of my country and I never had a clue of the meaning of patriotism.

-When I look at history today I have a swift impression of what being proud on your country means, because we have been one of the only nations who really dealt with this kind of guilt.
-And this psychological work, makes Germany, not entirely but more than other countries, immune to populism and demagoguery.
+When I look at history today I have a swift impression of what being proud on your country means, because Germany has been one of the only nations who really dealt with this kind of guilt.
+And this psychological work, makes a lot of Germans—not everyone of course—more resilient to populism and demagoguery.
 But maybe just in my hopes and maybe that’s just wishful thinking.